-This is a traditional version of the spicy Sichuan noodle dish.
-Taking the time to make your own fragrant chile oil is worth it.
+Taking the time to make your own fragrant chile oil is worth it in this spicy Sichuan noodle dish.
 The recipe yields more oil than you need for this dish; save it to drizzle on eggs, rice dishes or anything else that needs a little kick.

 For the chile oil: Heat the oil, Sichuan peppercorns, cinnamon stick and star anise in a small pot over medium-low heat until it reaches 325 degrees F, then remove from the heat and let sit for 5 minutes.
 Remove the peppercorns, cinnamon stick, and star anise with a slotted spoon and discard, then stir in the crushed red pepper flakes.
 Set the oil aside to cool.